COVID-related FAQs for research activities and processes

-Our top priority is the health and safety of our entire community.
-Aligned with universities across Canada, we are closely following the directives of public health agencies and the government.
+Our top priority remains the health and safety of our entire community.
+We continue to closely follow the directives of public health agencies and the government.

 Below are answers to frequently asked questions for researchers.
 We will continue to update this page as new information becomes available.
 Information for graduate students can be found on the School of Graduate Studies website.